So… I Have HPV

 Step 1.
 Begin by explaining an abnormal Pap.

 Even for people with a cervix, a Pap can be confusing.
 Pap smears look for abnormal cells on the cervix that can lead to cervical cancer.
-Fellow tabú writer and OBGYN, Rebecca Levy-Gantt wrote, “There are other things that can be seen on a Pap smear, but its primary purpose is to look for cervical cancer.
+OBGYN Dr. Rebecca Levy-Gantt wrote, “There are other things that can be seen on a Pap smear, but its primary purpose is to look for cervical cancer.
 (It gives no information about your uterus, fallopian tubes, or ovaries, each of which may have their very own cancers, but cannot be screened for with a Pap smear).
 The Pap smear may also reveal if there is yeast, bacteria, or a viral infection present, but again, those are not the main purpose of the Pap smear.”

 According to the American Cancer Society, a Pap test is a “well-proven way to prevent cervix cancer.”
 An abnormal Pap does not signify cancer, however.
 Instead, it’s the presence of cell changes that are caused by HPV.